Sophie de Lafont

-Sophie de Lafont, née Dubuisson, also called Sofia Ivanovna Lafont (August 1717 – August 1797) was a Russian pedagogue of French descent.
-She was the principal of the Smolny Institute in Saint Petersburg in 1764–1797.
+Sophie de Lafont (also known as Sofya Ivanovna de Lafon; Софья Ивановна де Лафон; née Dubuisson; August 1717 – August 1797) was a Russian pedagogue of French descent.
+She was the principal of the Smolny Institute in Saint Petersburg from 1764 to 1797.

 Life

 Lafont was the daughter of French Huguenot wine merchant Jean Dubuisson who founded the first hotel in the Russian capital of Saint Petersburg.
 She was their only daughter.

 She married Guillaume de Lafont, a French officer in Russian service, but her marriage was unhappy, as her spouse suffered from a mental illness which several times exposed her to abuse.
 She attempted to cure him by consulting doctors in Switzerland and France, but this did not result in anything but economic ruin.
-As a poor widow with two daughters, she applied for help from the Russian embassy i Paris to return to Saint Petersburg.
+As a poor widow with two daughters, she applied for help from the Russian embassy in Paris to return to Saint Petersburg.
 She encountered Ivan Betskoy, who judged her to be suitable for the position of principal of the Smolny Institute, and recommended her as such to Catherine the Great.